tummychow/go-dep-mgmt/PROSCONS.md

 - `godep save` makes it easy to drop godep into an existing project
 - popular.
 Like it or not, user count matters, because the ecosystem is young.
-- `godep get` provides recursive invocation of godep, which is important if godep "wins" the dependency manager "war" (war in quotes because we're all friends here, right?).
-So far I think it's the only one that has thought this far ahead.
+- `godep get` provides recursive invocation of godep.
 Other dependency managers - if you support this, you should document it!
 It's a key feature!
 - godep never actually pulls packages from the internet, it just copies them from your global GOPATH.
 So it supports all the same VCSes as the go tool.

 ###### Cons